 Taylor Hermsen, ABD, is a doctoral candidate studying with Dr. Jeffrey Sanders.
 Hermsen’s research focuses on the development of the Washington wine industry, particularly in eastern Washington, over the last 80 years.
 In particular, he is interested in the ways in which an agricultural region/community is able to reinvent its understanding of itself, its public image, and its relationship with the local environment.
 Eastern Washington presents an interesting case study since even after the change, it was still an agricultural region, but had increased focus on the development of agritourism and the production of more luxury-orientated products.
 Examining the changes and continuities in this process will form part of the basis for Taylor’s work.

-Aaron Jesch is a first year PhD. student hailing from Kearney, Nebraska where he attended the University of Nebraska at Kearney.
+Aaron Jesch is a first year PhD student hailing from Kearney, Nebraska where he attended the University of Nebraska at Kearney.
 There he received a bachelor’s degree in History and Political Science in 2000, then a master’s degree in History in 2008.
 His Master’s thesis, A Peddler’s Progress: Assimilation and Americanization in Kearney, Nebraska 1890-1924, discusses the assimilation process of a small group of Syrian immigrants in central Nebraska at the turn of the 19th and 20th centuries and that as traveling peddlers, they skipped the factory work that other immigrants suffered, and quickly became an integral part of central Nebraska’s culture.
 Since receiving his master’s degree, he has traveled the adjunct circuit including stints at the University of Portland in Portland, Oregon, then back to Nebraska and UNK, and Central Community College in Hastings, Nebraska where he has taught a variety of courses in Western Civilization and American History.
 Here, he will be working under the supervision of Dr. Laurie Mercier and plans to continue his research into the issues of immigration, but drift slightly into labor and labor radicalism in the Pacific Northwest.
 Mr. Jesch has a daughter, who is in her third year at the University of Nebraska at Lincoln.
 He also has two dogs that you might see on walks at the disc golf park.
 When he needs to release excess energy, he likes to lace up his skates and play a game of hockey with the local adult league.

-Kevin Kipers is a doctoral student working with Dr. Lawrence Hatter.
+Kevin Kipers, ABD, is a doctoral candidate working with Dr. Lawrence Hatter.
 Kipers’ research focuses on settlement in the US West and how migration across the frontier during the nineteenth century gave way to the gradual rise of American capitalism, especially after the West’s declared closure in the 1890s.
 Hailing from Reno, NV, he earned his B.A. in history from the University of Nevada, Reno with concentrations on Nevada and the West before going on to receive a M.A. in history from California State University, Fullerton with an emphasis on public history and a minor focus on history of the American frontier.
 Kipers’ has also conducted some regional study on the history of Orange County’s citrus industry.

 In his spare time he enjoys sporting events (especially college football), watching movies, going for hikes, swimming, and traveling.